PCCA Faculty and Staff

 Derek Edward Weston, Program Director and Assistant Principal, served as Director of Choral Studies and Chairman of the Music Department for 13 years prior to his present appointment.
 Derek taught courses in choral and instrumental conducting and conducted five choruses.
 The PCCA Symphonic Chorus frequently performed masterworks with the PCCA Orchestra under his baton.
 His reputation as a choral conductor earned Derek the honor of serving as the Visiting Director of Choral Activities for Eckerd College during the spring of 2006.
 In addition to his duties at PCCA, he serves as the Director of Traditional Music and Worship at First United Methodist Church of St. Petersburg, and has served as Conductor of the Richey Community Orchestra, and as Artistic Director of Diversity: Voices of Sarasota and Una Voce: The Florida Men's Chorale.

 A native of Illinois, Derek earned his Master’s Degree in Orchestral and Choral Conducting and his Bachelor of Music Education degrees from Eastern Illinois University, where he was privileged to conduct a number of choral and orchestral masterworks in performance.
+He also holds a Master's Degree in Educational Leadership from Saint Leo University.
 Derek has conducted orchestras and choruses in Florida, Illinois, South Carolina, Colorado, and New York, including serving as Assistant Conductor for a performance in Carnegie Hall.
 Derek made his international conducting debut in 2003 with the Rosario Symphony Orchestra in Rosario, Argentina, one of South America’s premier orchestras.
 He is active as a guest conductor, clinician, and adjudicator for festivals, both choral and instrumental.
 Derek, his wife Gwenn, son Gregory, and daughter Grace live in St. Petersburg, Florida.